hnngo/BC-CAHS/README.md

 Currently, the application is deployed in AWS for demonstrating and presetation purposes.
 Sit in front of the application is the NGINX webserver that will redirect all `/api` route to API server at PORT 8000 and the other will be redirect to the default folder of NGINX `/usr/share/nginx/html` (details can be found in the file `nginx.conf` under folder deployment of this github).

-Because we separate the React application from the stack, so there is a file called `docker-compose.ec2.yaml` to be specifically used for deployment to AWS.
+Because we separated the React application from the stack, there is a file called `docker-compose.ec2.yaml` to be specifically used for deployment to AWS.

 <div align=center>
 <a>